bunqCommunity/bunqJSClient/README.md

 const payments = await bunqJSClient.api.payment.list(userId, accountId);
 ```

+## Examples
+There are a few examples which can be found in the `examples/` folder. `create_sandbox_apikey` will create and output a new sandbox key which you can use with the other examples.

 ## Supported APIs
 For more details look into the endpoints found at `src/Api/*`